-The Community Development Block Grant (CDBG) program was created by the Housing and Community Development Act (HCDA) of 1974.
-It is administered by the United States Department of Housing and Urban Development (HUD).
+The Community Development Block Grant (CDBG) program is a federal grant program established by the Housing and Community Development Act (HCDA) of 1974 and administered by the United States Department of Housing and Urban Development (HUD).
 The primary objective of this program is to develop viable urban communities by supporting activities that create or enhance the following three focus areas:

 The use of CDBG funds must be directed principally for persons of low-and moderate-income.
 Regulations governing the CDBG program also require that each activity undertaken with CDBG funds meet one of the three national objectives:

 In order to receive CDBG funding, the City must prepare certain key documents, and make these documents available to the public.
-Additionally, during the development of these documents, they must be available for public review and comment.
-A special section is reserved below for such documents, and they will be posted during their respective review/comment periods.
+Additionally, while in development, those documents must be available for public review and comment.
+A special section is reserved for the positing of the documents during their respective review/comment periods.

 Consolidated Plan (Con Plan)